vsajja/rotowhale/README.md

 A vScore is simply a zScore calculation, which allows us to compare players and their performance to date.
 The static JSON file containing the generated player ratings, rotoScores and vScores can be found under `data/player_ratings.json`.
 This file was created using a scheduled Jenkins job that consumes the MLB Stats API and does all the calculations automatically.
 More on this later.

-The overall website is also based on a free [HTML5 Up template called Massively](https://html5up.net/massively) to quickly get up and running.
-This way, it's mobile friendly and responsive without too much effort.

 # 2021 Player Rater (last updated: July 13, 2021)

 **Demo**: https://mlb-player-rater.netlify.app/player-rater.html